||DDS Regional Directors, STS Director, CTH Coordinators, Private Providers, CO Quality Management Personnel|

 Food Recall Advisory

-Please ensure those responsible for food shopping and preparation are aware of this food recall advisory.
+Please ensure those responsible for food procurement and preparation are aware of this food recall advisory.
 Also review your food stores to determine whether or not the identified products are present.
 If the identified products are present, address appropriately.